 What is the Online Record Book (ORB)?

-ORB is a new system allowing participants to record and track their varies Award activities at Bronze, Silver and Gold level and, once the sections and the Award level is complete, submit it for review to the Award Leader and then to the National Office.
+ORB is a new system allowing participants to record and track their various Award activities at Bronze, Silver and Gold level and, once the sections and the Award level is complete, submit it for review to the Award Leader and then to the National Office.
 ORB clearly shows a participants progress.
 Attachments (assessors reports, Adventurous Journey Stickers, certificates etc.) can be uploaded and filed with your Award electronically.

-If you are interested in learning more about using ORB instead of paper books please contact us.
+If you are interested in learning more about using the ORB instead of paper books please contact us.